MaximilianKr/metalinguistic-prompting/README.md

 ## ToDo

-- currently each eval initializes the model repeatedly, resulting in redundant initializations running several evals at once (e.g. when using the recommended bash scripts) leading to severe slowdown
+- **Repeated model initializations**: currently each eval initializes the model repeatedly, resulting in redundant initializations when running several evals at once (e.g. when using the recommended bash scripts) leading to severe slowdown
+- **Pythia quantization very slow**: while the scripts run with quantized Pythia models, loading checkpoint shards takes too long, there must be something wrong with loading the quantized models for Pythia (works for OLMo though)
-- no batching: only single instances are passed to the model, again severe slowdown for larger models
+- **Missing batching**: only single instances are passed to the model, possible improvements achievable (especially for larger models)
-- analysis/evaluation with original Jupyter Notebook is kind of broken with new models
+- **Analysis/Evaluation broken**: original Jupyter Notebook is kind of broken with new models, evaluation for Experiment 3a (isolated) does not work
-- clean up code - there is quite some lot of boilerplate / redundant code + script files in there (and I added even more)
+- **Clean up code**: there is some boilerplate / redundant code + script files in there (and I added even more)

 ## Author